rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 # Where to go from here

-Now we have installed all requirements and created an empty project using Truffle framework and Open Zeppelin smart contracts library, connected to a RSK local node or RSK testnet.
+At this point, we have installed all requirements and created an empty project using Truffle framework and Open Zeppelin smart contracts library, connected to both an RSK local node (Regtest) and the RSK Testnet.

-We have not developed anything yet, but this tutorial equips you to move to the next tutorials, where we will develop very cool projects!
+We have not developed anything yet, but you are now ready to move on to the next tutorials, where we will develop some very cool projects!

 Choose any of these to tutorials to begin: